nathantannar4/InputBarAccessoryView/README.md

 iMessage style [TypingIndicator](https://github.com/nathantannar4/TypingIndicator) for chat apps

 ## Latest Releases
+6.0.0
+   - *Breaking change*: Drop iOS 12 support
+   - *Breaking change*: Drop CocoaPods support & RxSwift extension (it was available only via CocoaPods)
+   - KeyboardManager will not update position of inputAccessoryView from interactive dismiss panGesture when the keyboard is floating
+   - Update docs
 5.5.0
    - Update SPM tools to Swift 5.5
    - Added new optional delegate method for custom attachments size